Skip to Content

 We do our best to take care of our dogs but every once in a while conditions like tapeworms can sneak up on us.
-In this article, we will talk about what tapeworms are, how to prevent tapeworms in dogs, and what is the treatment if preventatives fail.
+In this article, we will talk about what tapeworms are, how to prevent tapeworms in dogs, and what the treatment is.

 How to Know if Your Dog Has a Tapeworm

-You may discover little dried rice-looking kernels in your dog’s bedding as it is common for them to exit the anus while they are resting.
+You may discover little dried rice-looking kernels in your dog’s bedding.
+This is because it is common for them to exit the anus while they are resting.

-Once the tapeworm segments are exposed to air, they dry out – hence the dried rice-looking kernels.
+Once the tapeworm segments are exposed to air, they dry out – hence the white rice or dried rice-looking kernels.

 You may also notice small rice-looking segments in your dog’s stool.
 These segments will be moving for a short time until they dry out.